 Wine lovers on wine and the vinous life.

-transcribed and photographed by Alfonso Cevola limited rights reserved On the Wine Trail in Italy
+transcribed by Alfonso Cevola limited rights reserved On the Wine Trail in Italy

 wine blog + Italian wine blog + Italy W

 Nel Veneto sono 24 le varietà resistenti finora autorizzate.

 Lo si predica ormai da anni a tutti i livelli: basta chimica nell’ambiente,

 incluso quello viticolo.
 Ne va del futuro dell’ambiente stesso, ma